 Then, you will have two files in your current directory.

 In Apache Maven, you would invoke “mvn install”.
 Here, you’ll use “php composer.phar install”.

-As mentioned earlier, the libraries you reference in you composer.json may also have dependencies to other libraries.
+As mentioned earlier, the libraries you reference in your composer.json may also have dependencies on other libraries.
 Composer will perform cascade install starting from your application’s dependency.
-For instance, although we referenced “ollieread/multiauth” as our direct dependency, the library also has dependencies to other libraries.
+For instance, although we referenced “ollieread/multiauth” as our direct dependency, the library also has dependencies on other libraries.